json-schema-org/website/pages/implementers/interfaces.md

 ## Output Format Selection / Generation

-An API which configures which of JSON Schema\'s output format(s) are used when producing results, or which allows generating a particular output format given a `Result`.
+An API which configures which of JSON Schema's output format(s) are used when producing results, or which allows generating a particular output format given a `Result`.

 ## Vocabulary Registration